NextGenIntelligence/trust-coin/README.md

  * Name of currency to stop issuing
  * Time to stop issuing (recommended no more than 24 hours previous of current time, though retroactively canceling can be accepted.
 It is not recommended to use this feature to announce a future cancelation of a currency.)
  * Serial number of the last valid issued token.
-This is why
+This is one reason why it is a good idea to increment serial numbers by one with each new token issued.
  * (optional) Hacked: a flag indicating whether the private key of the currency issuer has been compromised.
 If a currency private key is stolen, a currency issuer can retrieve a backup of their private key and use this to publish a stop message.
-Because competing messages will be published using the same private key, the issuing history and spending of currency tokens should be used to help determine which
+Because competing messages will be published using the same private key, the issuing history and spending of currency tokens should be used to help determine which stop message indicates the legitimate stop message created by the original holder of the public/private key pair.

 A currency issuer may wish to stop issuing the currency for a variety of reasons.

-Proof of work: in case the private key is compromised, the real issuer and competing party can publish many messages indicating the same.

 Preventing new issues of a currency can protect that currency from loss of value or possibility of hacking in the future.

+In the case of hacking, the following algorithm can be used to limit the ability of the hacker to manipulate which version of a "Stop New Issues" message should be accepted.

+Proof of work: in case the private key is compromised, the real issuer and competing party can publish many messages indicating the same time to stop issuing and the same serial number of the last valid issued token.
+This way, peers would only need to choose between two valid messages for the legitimate stop new issues message.
+Existing proof of work algorithms can be used to give weight to these redundant messages.

+Proof of work in this case cannot prove the legitimacy of the message published, it only limits the ability of a hacker to flood the network with conflicting stop issuing messages in hopes of increasing the chances of securing some of that issued currency for themselves, or invalidating legitimately issued tokens.

 ## Parsing and interpretting signed messages

 There is no strict a priori standard for the format of the signed messages specified in this document.
 The information should be encoded in a clear and unambiguous way that is easy to parse.
-Messages should avoid extra information not relevant to the transactions specified in this document.
+Messages should avoid extra information not relevant to the transaction or not specified in this document.

-The one important security implication to remember when omitting a public ledger is that there is no way to cryptographically prove the time a message was signed.
+The one important security implication to remember when not using a public ledger is that there is no way to cryptographically prove the time a message was signed.
 Only the ordering of messages signed by a specific key can be established, and only if the signer using that key is trusted.
+For this reason propagating messages through the network, replicating the information contained in these messages, and waiting to accept transactions are very important.

 ## Denominations

-There is no such thing as different denominations of a currency.
+There is no such thing as different denominations of a trust-coin currency.
 All tokens of a currency have the same value, and all transactions involve the transfer of individual tokens.
 You may issue separate currencies and offer to exchange between them at a fixed rate.
 In this way you may create different denominations.

 You may also sign and accept the transfer of many different tokens and even seperate currencies in a single transaction message.

 ## Reducing excessive transactions, creating a reliable network of trust, permitting anonymity and preserving privacy.

 The transaction delay and other aspects of the design of trust-coin encourage using trust-coin for larger transactions, reducing the number of transactions that need to be tracked.
 The design of trust-coin encourages using consistent cryptographic key pairs for related transactions performed the same party.
 In this sense sellers and consumers develop individual reputations based on their transaction history, even if there is no specific reputation algorithm.
-The value of the currencies themselves is also based on the reputation of currency issuers.
+The value of the currencies themselves is also based on the reputation of the currency issuers.

 There is no barrier to creating new identities.
 Anonymity can helped be preserved if desired by creating a new identity for every transaction.